-If, after consideration of relevant information, we refuse the application on determination, we will inform you of our decision in writing, together with the reason(s) for refusal.
-There is no right of appeal and the decision of Rushmoor Borough Council is final.
+If, after consideration of relevant information, we refuse the application, we will inform you of our decision in writing, together with the reason(s) for refusal.
+We will also detail your rights of appeal (if any), what you need to do to appeal and the time in which you have to do it should you choose to do so.